schibsted/spid-tech-docs/resources/articles/s2s-auth.md

 ***Note:*** currently the value passed as the resource needs to match the domain registered in SPiD's [self service](/mobile/selfservice/) tool for the resource server.

-The scopes passed will help the receiving service authorize the call, and can be thought of a set of permissions or policies that the service will allow.
+The scopes passed will help the receiving service authorize the call, and can be thought of as a set of permissions or policies that the service will allow.
 Thus, the scopes present in the token help the called service determine if the request actions should be permitted.
 The exact scopes required is determined by the resource server and is outside the scope of this document.